EmmaHuntley/GroupProject/README.md

 A worm that moves around the board

 #Introduction (Lewis)
-  (More to come)
 The aim for this project is to ‘Create a game that generates awareness about cyber security and cyber-crime’.
 This aim is an appropriate direction to challenge the provided brief because there are now over 2 billion people that have access to the internet across over 5 billion devices (Office of Cyber Security, 2011, p.11.) such as; PC's, tablets, smart phones and even televisions.

 Within this connected digital age that we now live in comes a new type of criminal that pose a variety of threats.
 These criminals make use of sophisticated computer viruses which can steal personal information like bank and credit card details from a person’s computer, or something as simple as bullying across social networking sites.
 This can be a worry for every person that uses the internet, from government organisations to children who like to play online games.

 And yet with all this threat that comes from online criminals there is still a severe lack of online security and awareness like in users aged 15 -24 70% were less likely to use internet security on all devices (McGuire, M. Et al. (2013) Cybercrime: A review of the evidence, p.25).
 This evidence shows that on a large amount of devices that access the internet don’t have sufficient protection this information tied with “Less than one-half (43%) of internet security software users sought advice about different products.”(McGuire 2013) shows that people are not educated enough in regards to software that can protect them.

+With creating a game this provides a new opportunity to inform people about the new age they live in and in regards to protecting themselves, granted this could be done in a variety of ways just a simple pamphlet but with the above statistic that just under a half sought advice on different products, so this could imply that people are too scared to seek help so games can inform players without scaring them, so giving them information without the players fully knowing that they are being taught new things.
+A game can also demonstrate in a fun environment the impact that real situations can have and the implications of these situations, but then show how to counter these with power-ups/buffs this then shows the user how to prevent these situations from happening to them in real life.

+1 Office of Cyber Security (2011), The UK Cyber Security Strategy: Protecting and promoting the UK in a digital world, Available at: https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/60961/uk-cyber-security-strategy-final.pdf (Accessed: 15th February 2015).

+2 McGuire, M. Et al. (2013) Cyber crime: A review of the evidence, p.25.
+Available at: https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/246749/horr75-summary.pdf (Accessed 15th February 2015)

 #Aims and objectives (Adam + All)